 Is a Flu Shot Necessary?

 The flu vaccination effectiveness rates published by the CDC have been strongly disputed by some scientists for years.
 A prime example: In a British Medical Journal editorial published in May 2013, a Johns Hopkins Medical School scientist blasted the CDC for pushing flu shots, saying these federal health authorities vastly overstate the benefits of the flu shot and, for most healthy people, vaccination is unnecessary at best and potentially risky at worst.

 Yet there are plenty in the medical community who still insist it’s better to get a vaccination than to pass.

 While health experts debate flu vaccine effectiveness and safety, you might consider the idea of improving your own odds by strengthening your immune system.
 Research shows that certain natural immune-boosting remedies are safe and effective if taken prophylactically.

 Preventing the Flu with Natural Immune System Supplements

-If you would like use natural medicine to help stay healthy and flu-free this season (either in addition to or in place of the flu vaccine) you’re in luck.
+If you’d like use natural medicine to help stay healthy and flu-free (either in addition to or in place of the flu vaccine) you’re in luck.
 Below is a brief discussion of some of the best-researched herbal and nutritional therapies that have been shown to reduce the likelihood of getting the flu or a viral upper respiratory infection during the flu season.